Corbett · Southern Uplands

 - Can I bring my dog up Cairnsmore of Carsphairn?

-- Is there mobile signal on Cairnsmore of Carsphairn?
+- What's mobile reception like on Cairnsmore of Carsphairn?

 - Good signal in Galloway; 2-3 bars throughout the ascent